Kian1369/Automatidata-NYC-Taxi-Fare-Prediction-App/Part 6: Building a Machine Learning Model/README.md

 - **Objective:** Assess the performance and reliability of the machine learning models.
 - **Tasks:**
   - Compute key metrics such as precision, recall, F1 score, and accuracy.
-  - Analyze the results to determine the best performing model.
+  - Analyze the results to determine the best-performing model.

 #### Part 4: Insights and Recommendations